-Sober living in Los Angeles is ideal for individuals who have just left inpatient rehabilitation facilities.
+Sober living is ideal for individuals who have just left inpatient rehabilitation facilities.
 More likely than not, recovering substance abusers have a lot of anxiety about going straight from inpatient rehabilitation to their daily lives and fear the possibility of relapse.
 For individuals who feel safer having structured support right out of rehab, sober living is the way to go.

 Sober living, also known as transitional living, is a safe and supportive living situation that promotes the sobriety and wellbeing of recovering substance users.
-It is a step between inpatient treatment and the “real world”: sober living allows the house member to focus on recovery while in a comfortable environment.
+It is a step between inpatient treatment and the “real world”: sober living allows the housing member to focus on recovery while in a comfortable environment.
 Sober houses are usually in residential neighborhoods, which helps recovering addicts see – and slowly become a part of – the mainstream community.

 Absolutely no drugs or alcohol are allowed in the sober living residence.
 The house members must comply with drug screenings, house meetings, and chores.
 At certain days and times of the week, residents can leave the house.
 However, they will have a curfew and will need to sign in and out so that the staff knows where the residents are at all times.
 Newer residents will be accompanied by a staff member whenever they leave the house.